lambdamikel/Busch-2090/README.md

 Analog pin ``A5`` on the Uno (or ``A15`` on the Mega version 1, or ``A0`` on the Mega version 3), is used as a CPU speed throttle.
 Connect a potentiometer to adjust the speed of the CPU.
-*Important: All three pins of the potentiometer need to be connected!
+**Important: All three pins of the potentiometer need to be connected!
 The center pin of the potentiomer goes to ``A5`` (``CPU_THROTTLE_ANALOG_PIN``), and the outer remaining two pins connect to ``5V (VCC)`` and ``GND``.** Otherwise, the analog input is left "floating" and no analog value can be read.
 The ``analogRead`` should return a value between 0 and 1023; adjust the ``CPU_THROTTLE_DIVISOR 10`` if required.
-I am using a 1 kOhm potentiometer; don't use values smaller than 1 kOhme because of the VCC -> GND current leakage over the potentiometer.
+I am using a 1 kOhm potentiometer; don't use values smaller than 1 kOhm because of the VCC -> GND current leakage over the potentiometer.

 Unlike the original Microtronic, this emulator uses the leftmost digit